Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

    - Within your repository, navigate to `.github/workflow/deploy-infrastructure.yml` path and ensure to update the `RESOURCE_GROUP_NAME` environment variable by replacing `<deployment-id>` with **<inject key="DeploymentID" enableCopy="false" />**.

-   -  Run the workflow named `contoso-traders-provisioning-deployment`.
+   -  Run the workflow named `contoso-traders-provisioning-deployment` using GitHub Actions.

 2. **Setup CI/CD Workflow:**